 The backyard of the Madison Valley Ranch is a fly fisherman’s playground.
-Spectacular Big Sky Country views inspire any guest and the daily wildlife viewing is reminscent of the West as seen by Lewis and Clark.
+Spectacular Big Sky Country views inspire any guest and the daily wildlife viewing is reminiscent of the West as seen by Lewis and Clark.
 You can escape from the hectic pace of everyday life and indulge in a luxury adventure where all the details are someone else’s worries.
-With the details handled by the ranch's attentive team, you can focus on what truly matters.
+With the details handled by the ranch’s attentive team, you can focus on what truly matters.
 With friends, family or colleagues, enjoy a memorable time together while immersed in the much-revered culture of Montana fly fishing and the thrill of “fish on.”
 The Madison Valley Ranch is located on the banks of the “Channels” section of the world-famous Madison River, three miles outside the quintessential fly fishing town of Ennis.
 Centrally located in the heart of Southwestern Montana, the Ranch provides excellent access to a variety of blue ribbon wild trout fisheries.
 The Ranch is among the nicest and best-run operations in all of Montana, with beautiful rooms, great amenities, and a kitchen staff that takes pride in serving gourmet meals.
-For a completely Western-style family vacation, the ranch offers non-angling activities, including horseback riding, touring Yellowstone National Park, hunting, hiking and sightseeing.

 The Ranch offers all the modern conveniences with a comfortable cowboy touch.
 Various gathering areas – from the great room to game rooms to broad porches – provide a relaxing environment to catch up with friends, check emails using Wi-Fi or the house computer, watch HD satellite TV, or even schedule a corporate meeting using the fully-equipped conference space.
 Enjoy the hot tub as a relaxing way to marvel at the outrageously clear Big Sky.
 Combine all this with your well-appointed guest rooms and you’ll be rejuvenated for the next day’s great adventure!